vtex-apps/store-header/docs/README.md

 ![header-spacer](https://user-images.githubusercontent.com/52087100/74090331-c8050000-4a88-11ea-8566-98097b18c83d.png)

-:warning: The Header must be declared in `blocks.jsonc` just once, meaning that when you declare and configure the block in the homepage template, as mentioned in the configuration above, Store Framework will reproduce these same configurations for the remaining store templates behind the scenes.
-If you want to apply different configurations to the template, check the advanced configurations section below.

 ### Advanced configuration

-Automatic behind the scenes Header and Footer reproduction in other templates aside from `store.home` is only possible because both blocks are defined as default store interface elements in the `interfaces.json` file from Store Theme.
+Automatic behind the scenes Header reproduction in every store template is only possible because it is defined as default store interface elements in the `interfaces.json` file from Store Theme.

-This definition in `interfaces.json` enables Store Framework to identify the Header and Footer blocks, declared just once in `blocks.jsonc`, as defaults for all other templates.
+This definition in `interfaces.json` enables Store Framework to identify the Header block declared just once in a `blocks.jsonc` file and reproduce it as default for all other templates.

 To overwrite this automatic duplication in `interfaces.json` and use new configurations in different templates, refer to the step-by-step of the following recipe: [Customizing the Header and Footer](https://vtex.io/docs/recipes/layout/customizing-the-header-and-footer-blocks-by-page).